-The primary small-scale features in the post and wharf areas from the military era are the perimeter chain-link fence and brick entry piers at Gates I, 2, 9, 10, and the former entrance to Building 219 on Dunn Circle (now closed).
+The primary small-scale features in the post and wharf areas from the military era are the perimeter chain-link fence and brick entry piers at Gates 1, 2, 9, 10, and the former entrance to Building 219 on Dunn Circle (now closed).
 The brick piers, some of which once had lanterns, are distinctive components that define the campus-like character of the landscape.
 All should be retained, whether or not they border operational entrances.
 Some of are in poor condition and require repair.
 The chain link fence, which contained barbed wire, should be maintained or replaced in kind.
 Retaining this fencing will preserve an important utilitarian feature of the military landscape and maintain visual continuity with the fortification area.
-The supports for the barbed wire should be retained.
-Introduction of ornamental wood, vinyl, or iron fencing would be incompatible with the character of the landscape.
+The supports for the barbed wire should be incompatible with the character of the landscape.